mylivingweb/dockerfile-dashing/README.md

 # Notes
 Forked from [pysysops/docker-dashing](https://hub.docker.com/r/pysysops/docker-dashing/), added extra gems to be installed and allow mounting of /assets for dashing-contrib and changed default port to 3040.
 Everything else is identical to [pysysops/docker-dashing](https://hub.docker.com/r/pysysops/docker-dashing/).

-When running on a CentOS with selinux on (like everyone) apply the following permissions to your /dashing directory
+When running on a CentOS with selinux on (like you should) apply the following permissions to your /dashing directory

 ``` chcon -Rt svirt_sandbox_file_t dashing ```